 Although you were not harmed, you have incurred financial losses because of that defective iPhone charger.
 So does it mean that you will not be able to seek compensation for property damage just because you have not sustained a physical injury?

-Our Sherman Oaks product liability lawyer explains that you can file a product liability claim as long as you can prove that the charger was defective or unreasonably dangerous and that it was defective or unreasonably dangerous before it left the manufacturer’s or seller’s possession.
+Our California product liability lawyer explains that you can file a product liability claim as long as you can prove that the charger was defective or unreasonably dangerous and that it was defective or unreasonably dangerous before it left the manufacturer’s or seller’s possession.

 Since the defective charger did cause financial damage to you, you do have the right to sue the manufacturer and other liable parties in the chain of distribution.
 Let’s calculate the losses.
 So if the iPhone X cost $900, the outlet cost $3, and the table cost $200, your damages caused by the defective charger amount to $1,103, which means you have a legitimate product liability claim even though you were not injured.

 Needless to say, had you been injured by the defective product the value of your product liability claim would rise considerably.
-Besides compensating for the medical expenses associated with the medical treatment of your injury, your product liability attorney in Sherman Oaks or elsewhere in California could also help you recover pain and suffering damages and other non-economic damages.
+Besides compensating for the medical expenses associated with the medical treatment of your injury, your product liability attorney in California could also help you recover pain and suffering damages and other non-economic damages.